-There are a few different tour companies offering boat trips to Staffa.
+These are the different tour companies offering boat trips to Staffa only.
+Click on their logo to book

 If you are staying anywhere in reach of Tobermory, we recommend that you book through the Information Centre in Tobermory (01688 302875).
 Refunds and general information is at hand including probabilities of sailings etc. Through the individual companies' websites it can take longer.